the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 #### Before installation

-make sure before anything to `use a phone USB cable that can transfer data` instead of the cable that comes with your Quest as the cable that comes with the device is not suited for data transfer.
+Make sure before anything to `use a phone USB cable that can transfer data` instead of the cable that comes with your Quest as the cable that comes with the device is not suited for data transfer, also making a SideQuest account helps in many ways such as with updating your apps so be sure to look into making an account [SIGN UP HERE](https://sidequestvr.com/#/sign-up)

 Step 1: Install SideQuest To Your Computer
 ====================================================